tnballo/high-assurance-rust/src/chp1/_index.md

 [^MSBlue]: [*Trends, challenges, and strategic shifts in the software vulnerability mitigation landscape*](https://github.com/Microsoft/MSRC-Security-Research/blob/master/presentations/2019_02_BlueHatIL/2019_01%20-%20BlueHatIL%20-%20Trends%2C%20challenge%2C%20and%20shifts%20in%20software%20vulnerability%20mitigation.pdf).
 Mat Miller (2019)

 [^AdvC]: [*Episode 53 - C Level, Part I*](https://adventofcomputing.libsyn.com/episode-53-c-level-part-i).
 Sean Haas (2021).
 As this podcast explains, C was not the first language to compile to assembly - it's a practical variant of the idea that gained widespread adoption.

+[^ProjZero2021Review]: [*The More You Know, The More You Know You Don't Know*](https://googleprojectzero.blogspot.com/2022/04/the-more-you-know-more-you-know-you.html).
+Maddie Stone, Google Project Zero (2022).

 [^Lifetime]: Ownership isn't entirely new, similar concepts were pioneered by research languages.
 Lifetimes, a closely related concept, has existed in the C++ community for a while[^LifetimeCpp].
 But Rust's novel ownership system *enforces* lifetime rules at compile time.
 In C++, lifetime assumptions can be violated at runtime if you're not careful.
 Bugs and vulnerabilities can ensue.
 Some people argue that Rust crystallizes certain C++ best practices in the compiler itself.